qodesmith/typer/README.md

 typer('body')
   .line('Typer.js is awesome!');

-// Same example with an HTML element and humanized speed. typer(document.body, {min: 20, max: 350}) .line('Humanizing the speed will look more, uh, human.');
+// Same example with a DOM element and humanized speed. typer(document.body, {min: 20, max: 350}) .line('Humanizing the speed will look more, uh, human.');